Last Updated: October 18, 2019

-Cafe Melba’s signature Eggs Benedict ($20) will definitely be well-liked by almost everyone, with perfectly poached free range eggs, atop in-house smoked bacon and English muffins.
-A big fan of Smoked Salmon and Scrambled Eggs, theirs sure did not disappoint.
+Cafe Melba’s signature Eggs Benedict (S$20) will definitely be well-liked by almost everyone, with perfectly poached free range eggs, atop in-house smoked bacon and English muffins.
+A big fan of Smoked Salmon And Scrambled Eggs, theirs sure did not disappoint.

 Even though bordering on the salty side, their salmon is distinctive of a smoky, robust flavour that we all love.
 Together with the Mushroom Bruschetta, the whole experience at Cafe Melba is one we really liked, and definitely one that you should try out for yourself.

 Tolido’s Espresso Nook breaks the norm of sub-par, overdone brunch offerings and forgettable coffee.
-Run by 24 year old Douglas Tan and his two partners, this quaint little spot for brunch isn’t revolutionising cafe or brunch culture, but, are simply doing it well… very well if I might add.
+Run by 24-year-old Douglas Tan and his two partners, this quaint little spot for brunch isn’t revolutionising cafe or brunch culture, but, are simply doing it well.
 Keeping up with local trends their menu features dishes with local twists on your classic brunch offerings.

-Although bordering on the expensive side, the Truffle Eggs Mushroom ($21) was one I could see myself returning, with soft and wet scrambled eggs, coupled with a subtle truffle flavoured overcoat.
+Although bordering on the expensive side, the Truffle Eggs Mushroom (S$21) was one I could see myself returning, with soft and wet scrambled eggs, coupled with a subtle truffle flavoured overcoat.

-One of the most photogenic cafes around, Pacamara is slowly and surely gaining fame as a unique brunch spot for foodies around Singapore.
+One of the most photogenic cafes around, Pacamara Boutique Coffee Roasters is slowly and surely gaining fame as a unique brunch spot for foodies around Singapore.
 Their food definitely tastes as good as it looks, and I would say its certainly worth a visit.
 Especially for that Instagram shot.

-The Truffe Benedict ($18) at Pacamara is probably one of the most raved about eggs Benedict in Singapore now.
+The Truffe Benedict (S$18) at Pacamara is probably one of the most raved about eggs benedict in Singapore now.
 The velvety truffle hollandaise is drizzled over two almost perfect poached eggs, slices of smoked ham and a thick crispy brioche.
 The creamy sauce reeks of truffle oil but is light enough not to overpower every component of this dish.

-The Caramel Banana French Toast ($16) pictured above is another winner for me, although a bit on the sweet side.
+The Caramel Banana French Toast (S$16) pictured above is another winner for me, although a bit on the sweet side.

 One of the key highlights of the LoKal is that they make most of their food in-house, from scratch.
 With such dedication and close attention they pay to their food, it is inevitable that they make our list of one of the best cafes in Singapore.

-I’ve heard raving reviews about their French Toast ($15) as well, complete with sautéed apples, raisins, house cured bacon and maple cream.
+I’ve heard raving reviews about their French Toast (S$15) as well, complete with sautéed apples, raisins, house cured bacon and maple cream.
 A perfect blend of savoury and sweet.
-The Smashed Avocado with Ricotti Sourdough ($18), assembled with all homemade ingredients is also another unique dish to try.
+The Smashed Avocado With Ricotti Sourdough (S$18), assembled with all homemade ingredients is also another unique dish to try.

-Instead of the usual toast, Whisk & Paddle ingeniously uses quarters of crispy, fluffy waffles as their base of the Smoked Salmon Eggs Benedict, offering a whole new texture to the classic dish and revamping it to bring us something more.
+Instead of the usual toast, Whisk & Paddle ingeniously uses quarters of crispy, fluffy waffles as their base of the Smoked Salmon Eggs Benedict (S$13), offering a whole new texture to the classic dish and revamping it to bring us something more.

-Alternatively, one could also order their French Toast with Bacon and Scrambled Eggs accompanied by Butter and Maple Syrup.
-Perfected and improved from their last menu, we left the Whisk and Paddle wow-ed by the soft and silky scrambled eggs and smooth maple syrup that complimented the crispy bacon.
+Alternatively, one could also order their French Toast With Bacon And Scrambled Eggs (S$15.80) accompanied by butter and maple syrup.
+Perfected and improved from their previous menu, we left Whisk & Paddle wow-ed by the soft and silky scrambled eggs and smooth maple syrup that complemented the crispy bacon.

 Forty Hands cafe serves pretty extraordinary brunch, and its definitely worth a visit if you’re around the Tiong Bahru estate.
 Above is the Big Boy Breakfast ($18), which is a choice of either organic smoked beef or pork sausage, grilled tomatoes, mushroom ragout, organic bacon, and a choice of your eggs done any style.